Majorana stellar representation for mixed-spin $(s,\frac{1}{2})$ systems: Application in mixed-spin systems with a real phase parameter and time evolution

-However, singlet state have no star.
+However, singlet state has no star.
 The stars (roots) of the pseudo spin

-Hence, we know that the stars of the pseudo spin are always mapped to the north of the prime meridian and independent on time evolution.
+Hence, we know that the stars of the pseudo spin are always mapped to the north of the prime meridian and they are independent on time evolution.
 To show the idea above, we give a brief example of the two spin-$1/2$ particles with the real phase parameter $\varphi$, time evolution and $\delta=0$.

-\cref{fig1} shows the stars of the two spin-$1/2$ particles represented in Bloch sphere with real phase parameter $\varphi$, time evolution and $\delta=0$.
+Figure \ref{fig1} shows the stars of the two spin-$1/2$ particles represented in Bloch sphere with real phase parameter $\varphi$, time evolution and $\delta=0$.
 Without time evolution, because the roots ($z_1$) in our example are always real, with the variety of the real phase parameter $\varphi$, each set of the triplet stars is mapped to the north or south prime meridian.
 Intuitively, the stars of the pseudo spin only cover the north prime meridian.
-Since star equation of the analogous singlet don't have root in two spin-$1/2$ case, we don't have singlet state star [\cref{fig1-a}].
-Fixed the time at a special value, we can distinctly find that one set of the triplet stars and the others are $180^{\circ}$ rotational symmetric around the $x$-axis (the intersecting line of the prime meridian plane and the equatorial plane) [\cref{fig1-b,fig1-c}].
-And the triplet stars are mapped to the prime meridian at $t=2k\pi/4$ , the $90^{\circ}W(E)$ meridian at $t=(2k+1)\pi/4$ ($k$ is integer).
-Moreover, the region that the two sets of stars are mapped to will shift from one hemisphere to the others [\cref{fig1-d}].
-Fixed the phase parameter $\varphi$ at a special value, since stars of the pseudo spin are independent of time evolution, they are fixed at particular positions [\cref{fig1-e,fig1-f}].
+Since star of the analogous singlet does not have root in two spin-$1/2$ case, we don't have singlet state star (Fig.~\ref{fig1}(a)).
+Obviously, the position of the star of pseudo spin unveils the relationship of corresponding coefficients between $|\psi\rangle_{s+1/2}$ and $|\psi\rangle_{s-1/2}$.
+For example, if the latitude of the star of pseudo spin rises and the stars of pseudo spin are sparse, it means that the proportion of $|\psi\rangle_{s-1/2}$ increases and speed of the change is high.
+Fixed the time at a special value, we can distinctly find that one set of the triplet stars and the others are $180^{\circ}$ rotational symmetric around the $x$-axis (the intersecting line of the prime meridian plane and the equatorial plane) (Fig.~\ref{fig1}(b)).
+As seen in Fig.~\ref{fig1}(c), the triplet stars are mapped to the prime meridian at $t=2k\pi/4$ , the $90^{\circ}W(E)$ meridian at $t=(2k+1)\pi/4$ ($k$ is integer).
+Fixed the phase parameter $\varphi$ at a special value, since stars of the pseudo spin are independent of time evolution, they are fixed at particular positions (Fig.~\ref{fig1}(d)).
 Meanwhile, each set of the triplet stars is plane symmetry around the equatorial plane and the prime meridian plane at a whole period $T=\pi$, and each set still keeps the rotational symmetry at every single time and phase parameter value.